JonKing93/DASH/doc_source/Tutorial/welcome.rst

 Reviewing Matlab
 ----------------
-The tutorial assumes that readers are familiar with the basics of Matlab.
+The tutorial assumes that readers are familiar with some basic Matlab syntax.
 In particular, it will be useful to understand how to:

 * Create variables
 * Call functions,